networksetcetera/LODS/demo1c.md

     az webapp up --sku F1 -n <MyUniqueApp>
     ```

+## Verify results

-5. Observe the running web app.
+1. Observe the running web app.
 Browse to the deployed application in your web browser at the URL http://<MyUniqueApp>.azurewebsites.net.
 The Python sample code is running a Linux container in the App Service using a built-in image.

     >**Note:** You can also use the Azure Portal to inspect your running web app.
 Go back to the Azure Portal and select **Properties** in the left navigation for the web app.
 Click on the URL for the running web app.
 A new browser tab should open showing the running web app

     >**Note:** The web app code uses HTTP whereas the web app **browse** link under **overview** will go to HTTPS

 ### What happens to my app during deployment?